KeithSloan/toSketch/README.md

       * Points
       * Lines
       * Circles
+      * ArcOfCircle
+      * BSpline ( Initial Attempt )

+When executing the macro

+     if there is a an ActiveSketch, the geometry is added, otherwise a new sketch is created.

 ### Section a Mesh Cross Section : to CurveFit ( Alpha - Under Development )

 Requires NURBS-Python ( geomdl ) see https://nurbs-python.readthedocs.io/en/5.x/